equib/pyEQUIB/README.rst

 How to Use
 ==========

 The Documentation of the Python functions provides in detail in the *API Documentation* (`equib.github.io/pyEQUIB/doc <https://equib.github.io/pyEQUIB/doc>`_).
-There are three main object units:

 See *Jupyter Notebooks*: `Notebooks.ipynb <https://github.com/equib/pyEQUIB/blob/master/Notebooks.ipynb>`_